craxyman/hackintosh-xps-13-9370-monterey-opencore-0.8.3/README.md

 Webcam

-what works
+<B>WHAT WORKS</B>

-4k with touchscreen
+4k with touchscreen (for FHD laptops, will need to replace AAPL,ig-platform-id and device-id most likely)

 igpu